Pesto chicken kabobs make an easy, tasty summertime entree. Pesto and chicken go well together, and broiling the chicken makes it very juicy!

 It’s not that my husband and I suffer when eating these kabobs.
 On the contrary!
 They are incredibly flavorful and juicy.
 Chicken and pesto go really well together, and I love how easy it is to make these pesto chicken kabobs in the broiler and how juicy they come out.

-If you have leftovers, they keep for 2-3 days in the fridge.
+If you have leftovers of these pesto chicken kabobs, they keep for 3-4 days in the fridge, in an airtight container.
 I do recommend eating them cold as a salad topping, as reheating tends to dry them out.
+But if you’d like to reheat them, use the microwave on 50% power and reheat them covered.

 Pesto Chicken Kabobs